mayaada/group1/README.md

 1. Clone this repository to your local machine.
 2. Open the `home-page.html` file in your web browser to access the home page.
 3. Navigate through the website using the provided links in the navbar and footer.
+4. Use the following user to sign in, or register a new one:
+   5. email: admin@gmail.com,
+                                                                password: 12345678

 ## Contributors
  - Maya Adar